 Instructions

-- In a mixing bowl, cream the butter and sugar together.
+- Cream butter and sugar: In a mixing bowl, cream the butter and sugar together until smooth.

-- Add in 3 cups flour, baking powder, and salt.
+- Add dry ingredients: Stir in the flour, baking powder, and salt until just combined.

-- In a separate bowl, combine the ½ cup flour, sugar, cinnamon, and butter.
+- Make crumble topping: In a separate bowl, combine the flour, sugar, cinnamon, and butter.
+Cut in the butter until crumbly, then sprinkle evenly over the batter.

 Nutrition